roseswe/tainted/README.md

     P   0  1           (G/P) A module with a non-GPL license has been loaded, this includes modules with no license.
-                        Set by modutils >= 2.4.9 and module-init-tools O  12  4096        An out-of-tree module has been loaded E  13  8192        An unsigned module has been loaded in a kernel supporting module signature
+                        Set by modutils >= 2.4.9 and module-init-tools O  12  4096        An out-of-tree module has been loaded (not shipped with Kernel) E  13  8192        An unsigned module has been loaded in a kernel supporting module signature
+    N  30  1073741824  Unsupported modules loaded, maybe Public Cloud (Azure/AWS) specific?
+                        Maybe not YES! certified?
     ?
-30  1073741824  Bit 30 - Undefined, maybe Azure specific?
-    N  31  2147483648  SUSE: An unsupported kernel module was loaded
+31  2147483648  SUSE special????

     $ cat /proc/sys/kernel/tainted
     2147561472